David Stremme: Early career

-In only his first start in a Kendall Late Model Series car completely assembled by Stremme at Winchester Speedway, he set a new track record and finished 4th in the race.
-Subsequent to this event an even larger strategy was set forth.
-Under the direction of Tris Gour, President, Industrial Safety and Environmental Services, Inc. a new car was purchased to compete in the NASCAR November Phoenix International Raceway race.
-The new car was completely built by David with help from friends.
+In his first start in a Kendall Late Model Series car, at Winchester Speedway, Stremme set a new track record and finished fourth behind the wheel of a car he had assembled himself.
+Subsequent to this event, Stremme and his ISES team set forth an even larger strategy.
+Under the direction of ISES, Inc. President Tris Gour, the team purchased a new car to compete in the NASCAR November Phoenix International Raceway race.
+The new car was completely built by Stremme with help from friends.
 It was the first time the team had ventured significantly far away from home.

 As a budget did not allow for crew chiefs or fabricators, Gour and Stremme formed an alliance with Robert Hamke.
 Hamke is a well renowned chassis builder, racer, and crew chief.
 Although the car built was not a Hamke Chassis, Hamke accepted the opportunity to work with Stremme and the crew, and accepted the challenge based upon reference from Performance Technologies (engine builders) and the owner of LeftHander Chassis.
 Hamke had a great respect for the owner of LeftHander.
 In addition, Performance Technologies had built several engines for both chassis builders (Hamke and Lefthander) clients.

 While at Phoenix, the team qualified fourth and led several laps during the race.
 Stremme led the majority of the race and was passed on the last lap coming out of turn three by Scott Hansen.
 Subsequent to the race, it was found that Hansen was disqualified as his car was equipped with an illegal carburetor spacer plate giving him an unfair horsepower advantage.